sindresorhus/got/readme.md

 #### got.paginate.all(url, options?)

-Returns a Promise for an array of every results:
+Returns a Promise for an array of all results:

 ```js
 (async () => {